cloudmesh/cloudmesh-pi-burn/docs/tutorial_scrub.md

 - https://cloudmesh.github.io/pi/tutorial/gui-burn/
 - NOTE: Based only on code inspection I expect this to still work, or be easiyly fixed.

-## Not Working Pi Burning Tutorials:
+## FIX Prepared Burning Tutorials:

 ### Opensource.com